Have you ever heard people refer to themselves as “Apple people,” “Nike people,” or “Trader Joe’s” people?

 When you’ve had a paper cut, I bet you’ve put on a Band-Aid.
 When you had a pressing question, I’m sure you’ve Googled it.
 When you needed to make a few copies, I’m guessing that you Xeroxed them.
 And when you’ve packed for a nice picnic, I’m willing to bet you grabbed a Coke to drink.

-Speaking in brand-less terms, Band-Aid should be referred to as bandage, Google, as a search engine, and Xerox as a copier.
+Speaking in brand-less terms, Band-Aid should be referred to as a bandage, Google as a search engine, and Xerox as a copier.
 But it’s more fun to refer to the brand itself, even if we aren’t using their specific product.

 That’s what brand awareness does.
 It associates actions and products with particular brands, subconsciously encouraging us to replace common words with branded terms.
 And before you know it, simple paper cuts or picnics are doing the marketing for us.